Super League (Indonesia): Government intervention and FIFA suspension

 The impact of split haunted Indonesian football years after the reconsolidation.
 On 18 April 2015, Minister of Youth and Sports Affairs Imam Nahrawi officially banned the activities of PSSI after PSSI refused to recognize the recommendations from the Indonesian Professional Sports Agency (Badan Olahraga Profesional Indonesia; BOPI), an agency under the ministry, that Arema Cronus and Persebaya ISL should not pass ISL verification because there were still other clubs using the same name.
 Previously, Nachrawi had sent three letters of reprimand.
 However, PSSI refused to answer his call until a predetermined deadline.
 As a result, PSSI officially stopped all competitions in 2015 season after PSSI's Executive Committee meeting on 2 May 2015 called the government intervention as a force majeure.

 The government intervention also led FIFA to punish Indonesia with a one-year suspension of all association football activities as the world body considered overbearing state involvement in footballing matters as a violation against its member PSSI.
 During the suspension, some tournaments were made to fill the vacuum, starting with the 2015 President's Cup, in which Persib came out as champions, until the Bhayangkara Cup closed the series of unrecognized tournaments.

-On 13 May 2016, FIFA officially ended the suspension, following the revocation of the Indonesian ministerial decision on 10 May 2016.
+On 13 May 2016, FIFA officially ended the suspension, following the revocation of the decree by the Indonesian minister on 10 May 2016.
 A long-term tournament with full competition format, Indonesia Soccer Championship (ISC), emerged shortly thereafter.
 The 2016 season saw Persipura take the title.

 First name change

 In 2017, the top-flight football competition was rebranded under a new official name, Liga 1.
 The name changes also applied to Premier Division (became Liga 2) and Liga Nusantara (became Liga 3).
 The operator of the competition was also changed from PT Liga Indonesia (LI) to PT Liga Indonesia Baru (LIB).
-Bhayangkara was the first champion of the competition under the first new name in the 2017 season.
+Bhayangkara was the first champion of the competition under the second name in the 2017 season.
 True to the controversial nature of Indonesian football, the crowning triggered flak from fans.
 Bhayangkara, a team managed by the Indonesian Police that had no fanbase, won due to head-to-head advantage against Bali United, a team with rapidly growing support due to its modern professional management, after both teams had the same points at the end of the season.
 Bali United finally won the title in 2019, following Persija in 2018.

 The 2020 season was canceled as the COVID-19 pandemic continued to hit Indonesia.
 The 2021–22 season used the bubble-to-bubble system so that it would not become a new cluster for the spread of COVID-19.
-The 2022–23 season was marred by the Kanjuruhan Stadium disaster, and it finished without relegation.
+The 2022–23 season was marred by the Kanjuruhan Stadium disaster, and it finished with no relegation.
 The 2023–24 season introduced the championship play-offs after the regular season.
 The 2024–25 season saw at least one team represent each island for the first time.